tywkeene/go-agent/README.md

 This is just one of the many possible use cases of Go-Agent, and it's really up to you, and since you have access to your shell or scripting language of choice.

+## So how do I get and run it?
+More on that coming soon, since Go-Agent is still under heavy development

+Feel free to contact me with any questions, comments or suggestions or if you would like to contribute to the project.

+Cheers.